-The NCL serves as a national resource and knowledge base for all cancer researchers to facilitate development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
-By providing the critical infrastructure and characterization services to nanomaterial providers, the NCL accelerates the transition of basic nanoscale particles and devices into clinical applications.
+The NCL serves as a resource and knowledge base for all cancer researchers in academia, industry, and government to facilitate the development and clinical translation of nanotechnologies intended as cancer therapeutics and diagnostics.
+NCL performs:

-The NCL provides a free preclinical characterization service to developers of oncology-based nanoformulations, to aid their development process and translation to clinical trials.
-Characterization includes physicochemical, immunology, pharmacology and toxicology studies.
+NCL has a free preclinical characterization service for developers of oncology-based nanoformulations to help in their development toward clinical trials.

 cCRADA collaborations provide tailored solutions for an investigator’s nanotechnology-related development needs.
-Typical projects include nanotech formulation, characterization of non-oncology nanomaterials, mechanistic studies, method development, and more.
+Typical projects include nanotech formulation, characterization of non-oncology nanomaterials, mechanistic studies, and method development.

-Technical services are pre-defined statements of work for select NCL assays, with a fixed cost for each service.
-NCL provides two technical services, both based on the Stable Isotope Tracer Ultrafiltration Assay (SITUA) –an analytical method invented at NCL that can measure key nanomedicine fractions in plasma.
+Technical services are predefined statements of work for select NCL assays, with a fixed cost for each service.
+NCL provides two technical services, both based on the Stable Isotope Tracer Ultrafiltration Assay (SITUA) –an analytical method invented at NCL that measures key nanomedicine fractions in plasma.